Skip to main content

 or higher.
 This means the vessel completely fills with blood, even though

 the rate of blood flow may be slower than normal.
-USC Arcadia Hospital exceeded
+USC Arcadia Hospital

-treated with endovascular procedures.
+of patients treated with endovascular procedures.

 For more information on our Stroke Program, contact our team directly at